 We’ve touched on some of the benefits of quality photographs before, but it bears repeating: a picture is worth a thousand words.
-Well-written descriptions of your dental practice and services are important in your marketing efforts, but photos, like your branding design, develop your practice’s visual image.
-Your visual impression on potential patients can be powerful, for better or for worse!Contact Us for Branding
+Well-written descriptions of your dental practice and services are important in your marketing efforts, but photos—like your branding design—help develop your practice’s visual image.
+Your visual impressions on potential patients can be powerful—for better or for worse!Contact Us for Branding

 Great Photos Are Inviting

-Decent photos show people what your office looks like; great photos invite them in.
+Decent photos show people what your dental office looks like; great photos invite them in.
 Modern marketing is a very visual field.
-Quality photography helps people feel familiar with you, your staff, and your office before they’ve even called to schedule their first appointment.
-Potential patients will feel an added nudge to schedule if they’re drawn in by your photos.
+Quality photography helps people feel familiar with you, your staff, and your practice before they’ve even called to schedule their first appointment.
+Potential dental patients will feel an added nudge to schedule if they’re drawn in by your practice photos.

-For many people, office atmosphere is becoming more influential in their choice of a dental practice.
+For many people, office atmosphere is becoming more influential in their choice of a dental provider.
 Patients hope for a comfortable office with a welcoming, polished feel and an all-around pleasant experience.
-Photos can help convey that image, especially pictures that capture your attention to details.
+High-quality photos convey that image, especially well-staged pictures that capture your attention to details.
 We often say, “The difference is in the details!”
 People like to see stylish, cozy decor.
 They appreciate thoughtful amenities, including beverage stations, children’s play areas, and TVs in treatment rooms.
 Pleasant lighting might not seem like a big deal to a dental professional, but taking measures to limit the stark clinical lighting and feel of dental offices of the past can make a significant difference, particularly for anxious patients.
-If you utilize inviting photos that tell part of your practice’s story, you will take your marketing to the next level!
+If you utilize inviting photos that tell part of your practice’s story, you’ll take your marketing to the next level!
 You’ll show people the dental experience you provide, not just tell them about the dental treatments that you offer.

 Tips for Photographing Your Dental Office